-WE BUILD CROSSMEDIA WORLDS THROUGH ARTISTIC COLLABORATION—CARRYING CULTURAL MEMORY FORWARD AND OPENING SPACES FOR COLLECTIVE IMAGINATION ACROSS BORDERS.
+WE CREATE CROSSMEDIA WORLDS WHERE CULTURAL MEMORY AND FUTURE IMAGINATION MEET: SPACES OF RESONANCE ACROSS DISCIPLINES AND BORDERS.

-As of 2025, under new board leadership and expanded ethical commitment, we operate in compliance with the Cultural Governance Code, Fair Practice Code, and Code of Diversity & Inclusion from the Netherlands and within the broader European cultural framework.
+As of 2025, with renewed board leadership and an expanded ethical commitment, Truth.io works in alignment with the Cultural Governance Code, Fair Practice Code, and Code of Diversity & Inclusion in the Netherlands and Europe.
+The foundation is led by artistic director Ruben Van Leer, together with a board consisting of Arzum Ünal, Jan Docter, and Nicholas White (chair), and supported by international producers, advisors, an

 Our approach: